NixOS/nix/doc/manual/src/language/values.md

   *Paths* are distinct from strings and can be expressed by path literals such as `./builder.sh`.

-  Paths are the preferred type for referring to local files.
+  Paths are suitable for referring to local files, and are often preferable over strings.
-  This is thanks to the following properties:
-  - Path values are always in a canonical form, so that you are relieved from trailing slashes, `.` and `..`.
+  - Path values do not contain trailing slashes, `.` and `..`, as they are resolved when evaluating a path literal.
-  - Path literals are automatically resolved [relative to the file](@docroot@/glossary.md#gloss-base-directory).
+  - Path literals are automatically resolved relative to their [base directory](@docroot@/glossary.md#gloss-base-directory).
-  - Path values are automatically copied into the Nix store when used in a string interpolation or concatenation.
+  - The files referred to by path values are automatically copied into the Nix store when used in a string interpolation or concatenation.
   - Tooling can recognize path literals and provide additional features, such as autocompletion, refactoring automation and jump-to-file.

   A path literal must contain at least one slash to be recognised as such.